DorianDepriester/Elasticipy/README.md

 - Computation of elasticity tensors,
 - Analysis of elastic anisotropy and wave propagation,
-- Working with multidimensional arrays of strain and stress tensors,
+- Working with multidimensional arrays of tensors,
 - Thermal expansion tensors,
 - Rotation of tensors,
 - Integration with crystal symmetry groups,